Blekinge County

-Blekinge County (Blekinge län) is a county or län in the south of Sweden.
+Blekinge County (Blekinge län, /sv/) is a county or län in the south of Sweden.
 It borders the Counties of Skåne, Kronoberg, Kalmar and the Baltic Sea.
 The capital is Karlskrona.
 It is the smallest of the present administrative counties of Sweden, covering only 0.7% of the total area of the country.
 Princess Adrienne, the daughter of Princess Madeleine, is Duchess of Blekinge.

 Province

 Blekinge, the historical province Blekinge, has virtually the same boundaries as the current administrative entity, Blekinge County.

 Administration

 Blekinge County was a part of Kalmar County between 1680 and 1683, due to the foundation of the naval base at Karlskrona.

 The main aim of the County Administrative Board is to fulfil the goals set in national politics by the Riksdag and the Government, to coordinate the interests and promote the development of the county, to establish regional goals and safeguard the due process of law in the handling of each case.
 The County Administrative Board is a Government Agency headed by a Governor.
 See List of Blekinge Governors.